robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 "Insane."

 Lauren could be so thick, sometimes.
-"I know, I'm not making any sense.
+"I know, it probably seems like I'm not making any sense.
 Look, I've been practicing this piece for the past month or so - it's not hard to play.
 But today was like, well we heard the whole thing for the first time.
 The string section and my english horn.
 I'm telling you, everyone was blown away.
 Including the teacher!"

-"Cool."
+"Cool.
+Hey listen," Lauren shifted gears.
+"Are you taking that position at the Faire you told me about?"

-"Lauren, you would literally have to hear it.
-I know you're not into classical stuff..."
+Celeste ignored the question, staring intently before her.
+"Lauren, you would literally have to hear it."

-"'But' ... do I hear a 'but'?"
-Lauren cleared her throat. "yeah, nah ... doesn't do it for me, sorry ... not if there's no lyrics."
-A change came over Celeste again.
-"What now?"
+"Not if there's no lyrics."
+Lauren cleared her throat.
+"So, about the Faire..."

-"I gotta find out who wrote it," Celeste murmured, almost to herself as she turned back to her retorts and beaker.
+Celeste turned away, her face reflecting a new determination.
+"I gotta find out who wrote it," she murmured almost to herself.

 ---